linh672/Search-Engine/README.md

-# 🔍 AI-powered Document Search Chatbot
+# 🔍 AI-powered Search Chatbot

 This project is a **Flask-based web chatbot** that uses **Retrieval-Augmented Generation (RAG)** to answer user queries from internal documents (indexed using Pinecone).
 It integrates: